marc2332/freya/book/src/getting_started.md

 ### Cargo.toml

-Make sure to add Freya and Dioxus as dependencies:
+Let's add Freya and Dioxus, but this last one with only 2 features selected as we don't want to pull unnecessary dependencies.

 ```toml
 [package]